Squalomix/extra/README.md

-# We also sequence these genomes
+# We also sequence these genomes from non-chondrichthyan taxa
 Non-chondrichthyan species chosen for whole genome sequencing at Squalomix